valentin2105/Simplekube/README.md

 # SimpleKube

 A simple installation script for easily deploy a single node Kubernetes cluster.

-Simple as a shell script.
-It allow you to deploy easily k8s for test or dev purpuses.
+> Simple as a shell script.
+It allow you to deploy easily k8s for test or dev purposes.

 ### How-to use it ?